-No student is permitted to engage in conduct which is an undue threat to self, or others, or that interferes with the effective enjoyment of college and academic life by others.
+No student is permitted to engage in conduct which is an undue threat to self or others, or that interferes with the effective enjoyment of college and academic life by others.
 In these circumstances, dismissal of a student and exclusion from College property may be imposed without the procedure outlined in the Student Code of Conduct.
-The Vice President for Student Development, or designee, may take this action if satisfied that serious misconduct has occurred and/or that the student's continued presence on the campus presents unreasonable risk of danger to self and/or to the College community.
-A student facing this action must leave the campus immediately.
-Following the imposition of any dismissal for administrative reasons, a dismissed student may request a hearing to determine whether the student should be reinstated, and the summary action plan(s) removed, using the general guidelines for student conduct conferences set forth in the Student Code of Conduct.
+The Dean of Students, or designee, may take this action if satisfied that serious misconduct has occurred and/or that the student has continued presence on the campus presents unreasonable risk of danger to self and/or to the College community.
+A student so sanctioned must leave the campus immediately.
+Following the imposition of any dismissal for administrative reasons, a dismissed student may request a hearing to determine whether the student should be reinstated, and the summary sanction(s) removed, using the general guidelines for hearings set forth in the Student Code of Conduct.
 This request for a hearing must be made within five days of receipt of the dismissal for administrative reasons.

-Where conduct may have been caused by a mental or physical condition (including but not limited to eating disorders or substance abuse), the Vice President for Student Development may require a medical (including mental health) evaluation of the student at the student's expense.
-The evaluation will be reviewed by the Vice President for Student Development and a team of administrators reviewing the situation.
-The committee will be comprised of professional staff members as may be appropriate, such as from Student Conduct, Health Services and Personal Counseling Services.
+Where conduct may have been caused by a mental or physical condition (including but not limited to eating disorders or substance abuse), the Dean of Students may require a medical (including mental health) evaluation of the student at the student's expense.
+The evaluation will be reviewed by the Dean of Students and a team of administrators reviewing the situation.
+The committee will be comprised of professional staff members as may be appropriate, such as from Health Services and Personal Counseling Services.
 The decision of that administrative committee will be final.